digital-asset/ex-models/mongodb-ods/README.md

 ## Extending the Demo

-One of the aims of this demo was to investigate the feasibility of using MongoDB's native aggregation tools - with or without further enrichment - to drive automatic decision-making which results in new commands being submitted to the DA Ledger.
+One of the aims of this demo was to investigate the feasibility of using MongoDB's native aggregation tools - with or without further enrichment - to drive automatic decision-making which results in new commands being submitted to the DAML Ledger.

 A potential architecture is below: